tjbo/dotfiles2/README.md

 ## 3 Hyper Keys
 - hyper apps - controls switching spaces and apps
 - hyper raycast - a utility modal, we can do many things with
-- hyper kitty - a special binding for kitty terminal

 ### 1 - Hyper Apps (Desktop / Spaces)
 (hyper 1 is right thumb super key)